Non-overlapping magisteria: Reception

 Francis Collins criticized what he saw as the limits of NOMA, arguing that science, religion, and other spheres have "partially overlapped" while agreeing with Gould that morals, spirituality and ethics cannot be determined from naturalistic interpretation.
 This exceeds the greatest interconnection allowed by Gould in his original 1997 essay "Nonoverlapping Magisteria" in which he writes:

 Matt Ridley notes that religion does more than talk about ultimate meanings and morals, and science is not proscribed from talking about the above either.
 After all, morals involve human behavior, an observable phenomenon, and science is the study of observable phenomena.
 Ridley notes that there is substantial scientific evidence on evolutionary origins of ethics and morality.

 Sam Harris has heavily criticized this concept in his book The Moral Landscape.
-Sam notes that "Meaning, values, morality and the good life must relate to facts about the well-being of conscious creatures-and, in our case, must lawfully depend upon events in the world and upon states of the human brain."
+Harris notes that "Meaning, values, morality and the good life must relate to facts about the well-being of conscious creatures – and, in our case, must lawfully depend upon events in the world and upon states of the human brain."